Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

      - Bios_samples : folder for saving csvs for sampled(10) bios for all professions
 - doc:
     - Doc_P2.docx : first draft of Project document
+    - Doc_P2_5_6_25.docx : second draft of P2

 ### Notebooks
 - load_Dataset.ipynb : has loaded main dataset and extracted sample Bios for each profession
 - info_record.ipynb : has all the information and visualisation around dataset.
 - model.ipynb : has uploaded model (Llama-2-7b-chat-hf) on GPU
 - generate_jobAD.ipynb: for generating jobAds as per prompt text file for 10 sampled bios.
 - generate_CV_CoverLetter.ipynb: to generate and save CV and Cover letter in separate text files.
-- GenderClassification.ipynb: to explore gender classification using LIME text explainer
+- GenderClassification.ipynb: to explore gender classification using LIME text explainer (without masking)
+- Classifier_with_lowercase_text : to explore gender classification using LIME but with lowercase texts(without masking)

 ##
 ## Important Notes
 <!-- **Next Meeting:** 13.5.2025, 15h, virtual -->